 Faust – Eine deutsche Volkssage (1926) Director: F.W.
 Murnau

-In a crude parallel of the book of Job, Mephisto has a bet with an angel that he can corrupt a righteous man.
-Thus a plague comes down upon a German city, and frustrated at the response from a ‘deaf heaven,’ Mephisto casts his alchemy and theological books away (including the Bible) and he turns to making a pact with the devil.
+In a crude parallel of the book of Job, Mephisto makes a bet with an angel that he can corrupt a righteous man.
+Thus a plague comes down upon a German city, and frustrated at the response from a ‘deaf heaven,’ Mephisto casts his alchemy and theological books away (including the Bible) and he turns to a pact with the devil.
 He helps his fellow citizens at first, but they despise him when it comes to be known that he cannot properly face a crucifix.
-He is then toyed with by Mephisto with earthly pleasures of youth, sexuality (in the apparition of a beautiful nude woman), and riches are all presented before him.
-In the end, an ill-fated love attempt leads Faust to death by fire, but he ascends into heaven as ‘love conquers all’ -a dubious ending clearly meant to placate the particular prejudices of the time.
+He is then toyed with by Mephisto: earthly pleasures of youth, sexuality (in the apparition of a beautiful nude woman), and riches are all presented before him.
+In the end, an ill-fated infatuation leads Faust to death by fire, but he ascends into heaven as ‘love conquers all’ -a dubious ending clearly meant to placate the particular prejudices of the time.

 Along with Nosferatu, Murnau’s other great silent horror classic, some consider Faust among the great horror films of all time.
-The scenes are rich and mesmerizing, telling the story with shadows and odd shaped buildings and streets (we see echoes of the opening sequence later in Disney’s Fantasia).
-Apparently, Murnau demanded such perfection from the film that his clouds and smokescreens used to portray heaven and hell left actors suspended, nearly passing out, for long periods of time.
+The scenes are rich and mesmerizing, the story is ensconced with shadows and odd shaped buildings and streets (we see echoes of the opening sequence later in Disney’s Fantasia).
+Apparently, Murnau demanded such perfection from his staff that clouds and smokescreens used to portray heaven and hell left actors suspended for long periods of time, nearly losing consciousness,

-Faust is a beautifully brilliant and dark film rife with allusion to the German ‘Expressionist’ movement of the day.
+Faust is a beautifully brilliant and dark film rife with allusions to the German ‘Expressionist’ movement of the day.
 It is haunting, and Jannings delivers yet another impressive performance.
 It is an excellent film, even if it strays somewhat from Goethe’s version of the legend.
 Sadly we lost F.W.
-Murnau in 1931 at the age of 43 in a traffic accident.
+Murnau in 1931 at the age of 43 in a car accident.
 Who knows what he may have accomplished had he survived into the sound era.